 Penalty Reminder Notice

 If a parking infringement notice is not paid within twenty-eight (28) days of the service date, a penalty reminder notice will be sent to the registered owner of the vehicle whose details are provided by the relevant Road Traffic Authority.
-This process is set out under legislation and all Victorian councils are legally required to comply.
-Visit Penalty Reminder Notice for further information.

 Application for an internal review of the decision to issue an infringement notice